Lynn Lake: History

-Lynn Lake was founded in 1950, when a deposit of nickel ore was discovered.
-The nickel mine was developed, and soon after, gold was also discovered.
-Most of Lynn Lake's 208 houses and commercial buildings were moved from the town of Sherridon, 120 miles south, over cat train trails.
-The buildings were moved by digging out the foundations and loading them onto tricycle winter-freighting sleighs pulled by Linn tractors and caterpillar crawlers.
-The buildings were loaded onto the last sleigh on each cat train, which were usually 4–5 sleighs long.
+What is now Lynn Lake was developed by Sherritt Gordon Mines Ltd and the Manitoba government.
+It was originally known as Sherridon, Manitoba.
+It was named after Lynn Smith, then chief engineer of the mining company.

+Nickel was discovered at Lynn Lake in the late 1930s, but awaited development until 1952.
+In 1950 Sherritt Gordon began moving its operations up from Sherridon, 250 km south.
+The move, which involved 219 buildings (including houses, a school, a bank, stores and churches, as well as mining and milling equipment), was by tractor train and took 4 winters to complete.

 After a rich vein of copper ore had been nearly depleted in Sherridon, the company sent out prospectors to find another strike.
 Around 1945, the expeditions were successful when one of the world's largest nickel strikes was found near the soon-to-be-established Lynn Lake.
 Most of the people of Sherridon moved to Lynn Lake when housing was completed.

 Gold mining was once the major industry of the town.
-The mine was shut down in the late 20th century, but if the price of gold and other metals rises enough, mining operations could be resumed.
+The mine was shut down in the late 20th century.